tchajed/sys-verif-fa25/docs/notes/program-proofs/input.md

----
-# Auto-generated from literate source.
-DO NOT EDIT.
-tags: literate
----

 # Inputting special symbols

 One early question when you start using Perennial (and Iris, which it is based on) is "how do you type all those funny symbols?".